Cornell-MAE-UG/fa25-portfolio-charlottewastaken/_pages/cv.md

 ---

 #### Work Experience
-- **Design Build Fly Project Team - Aerodynamics Subteam Member**
+- **Design Build Fly Project Team - Aerodynamics and Controls Subteam Member**
   Sept 2025 - Present
-  - Contributed to development of unmanned, electric powered, radio-controlled aircraft for competition in AIAA Design Build Fly competition.
+  -  Design and manufacture the wings, empennage, and control surfaces of radio-controlled aircraft for the AIAA Design/Build/Fly competition.
+  -  Conduct static and aerodynamic analysis with Ansys and XFLR5.
+Model aircraft design in SolidWorks.

-**National Air and Space Museum - Docent**
+-  **National Air and Space Museum - Docent**
   Jan 2023 - Present
   - Lead science demonstrations at interactive "discovery stations," interacting with 100+ visitors per hour.
   - Explain aviation and astronomy topics including the forces of flight, black holes, relativity, and rocketry, tailoring explanations to diverse audiences.

 ---

-#### Achievements & Certifications
-- [Certification Name], [Issuing Organization], [Year]
-- [Achievement Name], [Competition/Event], [Year]

----

 #### Extracurricular Activities
-- Member of [Club/Organization Name]
+- Member of **Cornell Cybersecurity Club**
-- Volunteer for [Event/Organization Name]
+- Treasurer and backpacking guide for **Cornell Outdoor Odyssey**

 ---